kschuler/guide/tools/computer-setup.md

 To start using miniconda, close and then reopen the terminal.
 Check that miniconda is installed
 ```bash
 conda info
 ```

 And make sure miniconda has added itself to your path to become your default python.

 ```bash
 which python
 ```

 Now make sure everything is up to date
 ```bash
 conda update conda
 ```

 Great!
 Now you can start using conda.
 You can check what packages are already installed with
 ```bash
 conda list
 ```

-And you can see what environments you currently have with
+And you can see what environments you have with
 ```bash
 conda env list
 ```

-For more information on how to use conda, refer to the official conda documentation or borrow my conda commands cheat-sheet.
+For more information on how to use conda, refer to the official conda documentation.

 ## Get PsychoPy & required packages